Mohammadhunan97/scope_blogs/README.md

 | | |
 GET | '/user/profile/:id/' | renders public profile for req.params.id
-GET | '/user/profile/settings/' | renders private profile for session user POST | '/user/follower/new/' | creates a new follower for the session user DELETE | '/user/follower/:id/' | removes a follower from session user's document based on params.id
+GET | '/user/profile/settings/' | renders private profile for session user PUT | '/user/follower/new/' | update session user to creates a new follower for the session user PUT | '/user/follower/:id/' | update session user to removes a follower from session user's document based on params.id
 | | |
 POST | '/auth/facebook/new/' | creates a new facebook user in database POST | '/auth/google/new/' | creates a new google user in database